optiflows/nyuki/README.md

 * A nyuki runs as a standalone process
 * A nyuki manages its own storage area (if it has data to store)
 * A nyuki provides its own HTTP RESTful API
-* A nyuki is connected to a bus for 1-to-many communication with other nyukis (currently using XMPP MUC or MQTT)
+* A nyuki is connected to a bus for 1-to-many communication with other nyukis (currently using MQTT)

 ## Requirements
 All you need is a Python interpreter.
 At the moment, only **Python 3.5** is supported.